 The Ministry and Evangelism Commission supervise the pastoral program and develop a year round program of evangelism.
 This includes services to welcome new members and to revitalize inactive members.
 The members of the Commission serve as the pastors counselors and annually review terms of the pastors contract.
 They hire and supervise the church secretary and youth and young adult coordinator.
 The Commission also arranges for guest speakers and promotes an annual revival service.
 These members also must continually promote a healthy pastoral-congregational relationship and seek to adjust any differences in the pastoral-congregational relationship.

-The Maple Spring Church of the Brethren youth group exists to provide biblical teaching on the person and work of Jesus Christ on a weekly basis, to offer encouragement in living for Jesus daily, and to develop the foundation of fellowship within the body of Christ in the lives of 7th-12th grade students.
+The Maple Spring Church of the Brethren youth group exists to provide biblical teaching on the person and work of Jesus Christ on a weekly basis, to offer encouragement in building a real relationship with Jesus daily, and to develop the foundation of fellowship within the body of Christ in the lives of 6th-12th grade students.

-Our Sunday night Youth Program exists to teach and discuss the basics of following Jesus Christ on a day-to-day basis and what it looks like to be a Christian in classrooms, hallways, sports fields, and homes.
+Our Wednesday night Youth Program exists to teach and discuss the basics of following Jesus Christ on a day-to-day basis and what it looks like to be a Christian in classrooms, hallways, sports fields, and homes.
 Being a Christian begins with understanding who Jesus Christ is, so that is our starting point.
+We encourage students to be bold in their belief and spread the Gospel.

-*We usually try to have one activity or event once a month that is separate from our typical Sunday morning/evening schedule.
-These events in the past have included bowling, lock-ins, sled riding, movie nights, hayrides, bon fires, video game extravaganzas, conferences (Acquire the Fire, National Youth Conference) and more!
+*We also participate in activities that help strengthen friendship and fellowship among the youth.
+These include bowling, lock-ins, sled riding, movie nights, hayrides, bon fires, video game extravaganzas, conferences (Acquire the Fire, National Youth Conference) and more!

-For more information on the ministry of the Maple Spring youth group you can call the church office at (814) 479-7062.
+For more information on the ministry of the Maple Spring youth group you can call or email the church office and Megan or Rachel will answer you promptly.

 The Sisters in Christ Women’s Ministry is a fulfillment of a vision from God.
 In 2002 a core team of five women built the Women’s Ministry on a foundation grounded on God’s word.
 It is a precious cornerstone that is safe to build on.
 Whoever believes need never be shaken (Isaiah 28:16b).
 Our first event was held September 11, 2003.
 Today the ministry continues to grow as our Butterfly Prayer Ministry is being formed under our licensed minister Linda Beachley.